nixworks/public/news/2006/10/19/README.md

 _Context: Dow Jones Industrial Average_

 ### [ Jendayi Frazer, U.S. Assistant Secretary of State for African Affairs, accuses Eritrea of arming the Islamic Courts Union in Somalia and of attacking Ethiopia. ](/news/2006/10/19/jendayi-frazer-u-s-assistant-secretary-of-state-for-african-affairs-accuses-eritrea-of-arming-the-islamic-courts-union-in-somalia-and-of.md)
-_Context: Assistant Secretary of State for African Affairs, Eritrea, Ethiopia, Islamic Courts Union, Jendayi Frazer, Somali_
+_Context: Assistant Secretary of State for African Affairs, Eritrea, Ethiopia, Islamic Courts Union, Jendayi Frazer, Somalia_

 ### [ A spokesman for New York Attorney General Eliot Spitzer says that a judge has ordered former New York Stock Exchange Chairman and Chief Executive Richard Grasso to repay part of his deferred compensation pay package. ](/news/2006/10/19/a-spokesman-for-new-york-attorney-general-eliot-spitzer-says-that-a-judge-has-ordered-former-new-york-stock-exchange-chairman-and-chief-exe.md)
 _Context: Eliot Spitzer, New York, New York Stock Exchange, Richard Grasso_